pravinbhat/astra-aal-poc/README.md

 # astra-aal-poc
-Astra POC for American Airlines
+Astra sample app with CRUD operations using Spring-Data

 This project is a reference implementation of Java Spring-Boot application that uses AstraDB (a Cassandra based SaaS DB Service) as its backend and auto-detects/respond to any possible AstraDB health issues.